gitkraken/gitlens-docs/gitlens/side-bar.md

 ***

-## Launchpad view
+## Launchpad view `PRO`

-The Launchpad view is an experimental view that offers the ability to always have the [Launchpad](/gitlens/gitlens-features/#launchpad) open.
+The Launchpad view is a view that offers the ability to always have the [Launchpad](/gitlens/gitlens-features/#launchpad) open in the side bar.
 This allows you to view pull request details at a glance in a tree format and take action.
 You can enable this experimental feature either by running the _Show Launchpad View_ command or setting `gitlens.views.launchpad.enabled` to `true` in your settings file.

 <img src="/wp-content/uploads/gl-launchpad-view-experimental.png" class="img-bordered img-responsive center">